An ezpz Smile Makes New Foods Fun

 - Build Confidence: The stable base of ezpz mats promotes self-feeding and improves the fine motor skills needed for eating.
 This can help a child that is working on the coordination of scooping, biting, chewing and swallowing – phew!
 The more successful children are at the table, the more confident they are in exploring different foods.

-The happy face of the Mini Mat, Happy Mat and ezpz's Character Mats remind us to be positive and kind, especially at mealtime.
+The happy face of the Mini Mat and Happy Mat remind us to be positive and kind, especially at mealtime.

-- Table Time: Offering a touch of fun at mealtime can be as simple as eating from an Elmo Mat or Peppa Pig Mat.
+- Table Time: Offering a touch of fun at mealtime can be as simple as eating from our smile mats.
 In fact, if your kids are having a little more fun at the table, they will stay longer, which increases the chance of them trying new tastes.
-So, celebrate the importance of table-time togetherness and bring a character mat to your family mealtime!
+So, celebrate the importance of table-time togetherness and bring a smile mat to your family mealtime!

 - Kind Language: Positive words at the dinner table build trust and embolden kids to try unfamiliar foods.
 Our dialogue at mealtime will encourage (or discourage) a child to try something new.
 Use uplifting comments to support a nurturing feeding environment.

 - Parental Smiles: ezpz’s mats also remind you (the caregiver) to smile when serving a kid’s meal, especially if you are offering challenging foods!
 It is totally understandable to feel frustrated if your child does not want to eat, but don’t let it show on your face.
-Put on that Sesame Street smile when placing these adorable mats on the table.
-You might be surprised how a simple smile can stimulate your child’s interest in learning about new foods!
+Fake it until you make it, right?
+You might be surprised how a simple smile can stimulate your child's interest in learning about new foods!

-Kids really do eat with their eyes, so presenting foods on the Happy Mat, Mini Mat or ezpz’s Character Mats is sure to be a hit.
-Enjoy making mealtime memories with ezpz's friendly faces!
+Kids really do eat with their eyes, so presenting foods on the Happy Mat or Mini Mat is sure to be a hit at mealtime.
+Which mat do you use at home with your littles? #ezpzfun

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 26 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating.
 In addition, “Ms. Dawn” is the designer of our award-winning Tiny Cup & Tiny Spoon (for infants) and the Mini Cup + Straw Training System & Mini Utensils (for toddlers).